-Snovi Group Regulatory Affairs and Pharmacovigilance Services for Pharmaceutical Products
+Snovi Group Regulatory Affairs and Pharmacovigilance Services Provider for the Baltic States

-Snovi Group provides regulatory affairs and pharmacovigilance (PV) services for pharmaceutical companies wanting to access the Latvian, Lithuanian, or Estonian markets.
+Snovi Group provides regulatory affairs and pharmacovigilance (PV) services for pharmaceutical companies wanting to access markets in the Baltic States, including Latvia, Lithuania and Estonia.

 The company’s wide range of regulatory affairs products includes assistance with marketing authorisation applications (MAA), as well as renewals, translation of product information and documentation required for registration, preparation of labelling, and proofreading.

 Available PV offerings include data capturing and analysis, regular staff training, signal detection, and communication with regulatory authorities.

 Snovi also supports clients with registration applications for drugs, dietary supplements, and cosmetics.

 Regulatory affairs services to support drug registration in the Baltic States

 Snovi Group’s regulatory affairs team support pharmaceutical registration applications to the Baltic state markets.
 Customised consultancy serivces are offered to meet the requirements of each country, with any problems solved quickly and efficiently.

 The company’s experienced regulatory managers help revise and prepare the necessary documents for registration, representing the client’s interests clearly and effectively.
 They also submit dossiers for the authorisation or renewal of national procedures (NP), mutual recognition procedures (MRP), and decentralised procedures (DCP).